-Ranald MacDonald was buried in an Indian Cemetery on the east side of Customs Road, on a knoll overlooking the Kettle River.
-His grave site has the distinction of being the smallest state park in Washington State.
+Recognized by many as Japan’s first English teacher, Ranald MacDonald was buried in an Indian Cemetery on the east side of Customs Road, on a hill that overlooks the Kettle River below.
+His grave site is the smallest state park in Washington State.
 Ten and a half miles from Curlew, Washington in a small graveyard overlooking […]